arpitdon/cba-test/README.md

 Execute following maven goals from IDE - clean test

+Browsers can be configured by passing value as a parameter in testng.xml file.

 Reports will be generated in form of testng reports at the below path -

 target/surefire-reports/index.html

+Chrome execution reports can be found at -

+Firefox execution reports can be found at -